microsoft/data-formulator/README.md

 ### Create visualization beyond the initial dataset (powered by 🤖)
 * You can type names of **fields that do not exist in current data** in the encoding shelf:
-    - this tells Data Formulator that you want to create visualizions that require computation or transformation from existing data,
+    - this tells Data Formulator that you want to create visualizations that require computation or transformation from existing data,
-    - you can optionally provide a natural language prompt to explain your intent to clarify your intent (not necessary when field names are self-explanatory).
+    - you can optionally provide a natural language prompt to explain and clarify your intent (not necessary when field names are self-explanatory).
 * Click the **Formulate** button.
     - Data Formulator will transform data and instantiate the visualization based on the encoding and prompt.
 * Inspect the data, chart and code.